mraksoll4/electrumx/docs/PEER_DISCOVERY.rst

 * **protocol_max**
 * **protocol_min**

-  Strings that are the minimum and maximum Electrum protcol versions this server speaks.
-The maximum value should be the same as what would suffix the letter **v** in the IRC real name.
+  Strings that are the minimum and maximum Electrum protocol versions this server speaks.
 Example: "1.1".

 * **pruning**

   An integer, the pruning limit.
 Omit or set to *null* if there is no pruning limit.
-Should be the same as what would suffix the letter **p** in the IRC real name.

 server.add_peer RPC call